-Bullying isn't limited to school playgrounds – bully birds can be persistent pests at bird feeders.
-But what bird species are likely to become bullies, and how can you prevent them from harassing other backyard birds?
-If you want to keep bird feeders for small birds only, or hope to attract only certain bird species to your yard, discouraging bullies may be the first step.
+Bullying isn't limited to school playgrounds; bully birds can be persistent pests at bird feeders.
+What bird species are likely to become bullies, and how can you prevent them from harassing other backyard birds?
+If you want to keep feeders for small birds only or hope to attract only certain bird species to your yard, discouraging bullies should be your first step.

 Bird species more likely to have bullying behaviors include:

 - Common grackle

 - European starling

 Just one or two of these birds at your feeders does not mean you have a bully problem.
 When the flocks grow and the feeders are crowded with the same species, however, other birds will have difficulty feeding and bullies can take over completely.

 No bird is intentionally cruel, but bully bird species are naturally more aggressive and territorial about their feeding areas, protecting food sources exclusively for their own use.
 Larger bully species may cache food or store it in their crop, so they spend more time at feeders and take more food so it is not available to other feeder birds.
 Smaller bully birds, such as house sparrows, often feed in flocks and can crowd out other birds so more species cannot access the seed.
 Some bully birds will even guard a feeder they perceive as theirs and will attack or chase away any other birds that try to feed.
 While none of these behaviors are deliberately malicious, the result is that one bird or one type of bird will usurp the feeder and prevent other birds from feeding.
 This diminishes the enjoyment birders may get from attracting many species and can decrease backyard diversity altogether.

 Backyard birders plagued with bully birds can take different steps to discourage poor behavior and reserve feeders for more species to use.
 To minimize the effects of bully birds at the feeders, try: